 What Is the Best Way To Clean a Laminate Floor?

 We know that laminate floors are easy to clean, but is there an ideal way to clean them?
+While they are easy to clean they do show up dirt easily, especially if it is a particularly dusty room.

 Luckily, all you really need to clean your laminates is a simple mixture of soap and water.
 Just create a soapy mixture and wipe it on your floors with a microfiber mop designed for laminate floors.
 Readily available from home improvement stores, microfiber materials ensure that your floor won’t get scratched and can be used wet or dry.